An Introduction: Trauma Sensitive Practices that Support Healing

 Why is Learning about Trauma Important for Everyone?

-Childhood Trauma has been named our nations single most important public health challenge.
+Childhood Trauma has been named our nation's single most important public health challenge.
 If we know how trauma and toxic stress affects a persons overall development, health, well-being and behaviour, we are able to offer approaches, strategies and learning opportunities that meet their needs.

 Every day, children enter our spaces with their bags, books and unique experiences of the world.
 Every child has their own expectations which are formed at home, school and within their communities.
-When children witness violence between their adult caregivers, abuse or neglect, the can enter our spaces believing that the world is an unsafe and threatening place to be.
+When children witness violence between their adult caregivers, abuse or neglect, they can enter our spaces believing that the world is an unsafe and threatening place to be.

 Our job is to ensure that children and young adults attending our spaces feel safe and secure.
 We do this by meeting their basic needs first.
 This course provides practical strategies and theoretical applications to help adults implement practices that support healing.